 - Enable you to build personal and professional multicultural relationships and networks.

 - Provide you with a broader perspective on your own culture.

-Our expert, engaging faculty bring the world to your classroom through cultural trips, study-abroad courses, service-learning opportunities, and guest speakers.
+Our expert, engaging faculty bring the world to your classroom through cultural trips, study-abroad courses, community engagement opportunities, and guest speakers.

 What will you study?